dataluscorp/browser/toolkit/components/extensions/docs/incognito.rst

 The goal of testing is to ensure that data from a private browsing session is not accessible to an extension without permission.

-In Firefox 67, the feature will initially be disabled, however the intention is to enable the feature on in 67.
+In Datalus 67, the feature will initially be disabled, however the intention is to enable the feature on in 67.
 The pref controlling this is ``extensions.allowPrivateBrowsingByDefault``.
 When this pref is ``true``, all extensions have access to private browsing and the manifest